Vinegar has so many uses for cleaning and disinfecting.

-- I always have a spray bottle with vinegar (half vinegar half water )to spray the kitchen counters with to kill germs, particularly after working with poultry.
+- Keep a spray bottle with half vinegar and half water handy in the kitchen.
+Spray counters, and other surfaces, to kill germs, particularly after working with poultry.

 - I pour it straight in the toilet and the tub and spray the sink with it .
 It really makes taps shine and removes water spots .